valderman/haste-compiler/doc/porting-guide.md

   * In the browser, Float and Double are the same thing.
 This means that the FLT_* constants in ieee-flpt.h must be modified to match their DBL_* counterparts.

+To enable booting on Windows:

+  * Ensure that Windows-specific primops are enabled when appropriate through appropriate #ifdefs in the file containing primOpInfo.

+  * Enable any POSIX-specific foreign imports required to build OS stuff on Windows as well in base; the functionality depending on this is meaningless in the browser anyway, but we need the types for Haste.App and similar compatibility matters.
+    This happens in GHC.IO.FD (isTerminal) and System.Posix.Internals.